Bhimsen Thapa: Judicial reforms

-Slavery Reforms
+Slavery reforms

 In 1807 dealing with slavery, the government of Bhimsen directed revenue officials to collect outstanding taxes and fines in terms of cash and ordered the freedom of all enslaved farmers in case of defaulting taxes and no farmer would be enslaved for non-payment of taxes.
 In 1812, he imposed a general restriction on human trafficking in Garhwal Sirmur and other areas.
 The children of debtors were acquired by the traders against the accumulated interest of the loans and were sold on profit.
 The feudal lords did not allow them legal facilities and considered slaves as non-human.
 Bhimsen challenged the widespread notion of inhuman treatment of slaves.
 In 1830, Bhimsen having introduced anti-slavery regulations beforehand in 1807, restricted all of the Danuwar traders in Western Nepal to acquire and sell Kariya slaves and also freed slaves from the custody of their owner.
 The regulation was targeted to provide legal rights to slaves and boost their morale.
 Six years afterward, he restricted ban on sales of children prevalent among Magar community of Marsyangdi and Western Pyuthan.
 The slave trading was made illegal on various parts of Nepal by Bhimsen.
 It was considered one of the greatest achievement in the history on comparison to their British counterparts.
 Wilberforce in England was obtaining the public mandate against it while one of the most powerful Prime Minister in the world (in the 1800s) – William Pitt was hesitant to outlaw the slave trading.

-Socio-Religious Reforms
+Socio-religious reforms

 The socio-religious customs like birth and death ceremonies among Newar community was leading to indebtedness.
 The priests took up huge ceremonial fees and failure to adhere to such customs led people to excommunication in the Newar society.
 In 1830–31, Bhimsen by issuing Lalmohar, a regulation was introduced with a limit of ceremonial fees and the amount of expenditure was restricted.

-Land Management Reforms
+Land management reforms

 Around 1808, Bhimsen ordered the reclamation of wastelands in Terai region for increasing state revenue and offered irrigation facilities to settlers reclaiming the wastelands.
 In places where there was a lack of tenants, farmers were allocated the wastelands with tax exemption and loan was provided for new incoming settlers.
 The wastelands reclamation policy was largely advantageous to the government and tenants, and was greatly successful in Eastern Terai.
 For the coordination of this policy, officials were appointed all over the state in 1811.